You Never Know What Someone Has To Say Unless You Ask A Question

 We put so much effort into our own careers and making others rich we forget about the very people who we need to worry about and that is ourselves and our families.

-So, I leave you today with the promise to help my best friend get his finances on track and even if I have to lock him up in a closet and take all of his credit cards away to stop him from spending I will do it.
+So, I leave you today with the promise to help my best friend get his finances on track and even if I have to lock him up in a closet and take all of his credit cards away to stop him from spending.

 Well, I won’t take that drastic of measures but I certainly will push, motivate and show him what money can do and what money can’t do if it’s not spent and saved the right way.